Safe Biking Tips

 - Use proper hand signals when turning or changing lanes

 - Know your laws on sidewalk riding.
 It may be safer for children under 10 to ride on the sidewalk, but it may not be legal.
-Riders under the age of 10 lack the maturity to make the decisions necessary for safe riding on streets.
+Riders under the age of 10 lack the maturity and traffic awareness to make the decisions necessary for safe riding on streets.

-- Carry basic emergency tools with you.
-BAsics include, pump, spare tube, patch kit, tire levers, multi tool, spare change and extra i.d.
+- Carry basic emergency tools with you: pump, spare tube, patch kit, tire levers, multi tool, spare change and extra i.d.
 Practice changing out an innertube in a calm comfortable setting so when the time comes to use those skills, you’ll be more familiar and relaxed.

 Have fun!
 Personalize your helmet with some of your favorite stickers.
 Reflective stickers are a great choice because they look cool and make you more visible to people driving cars.